 Nevertheless, the current speed of internet growth and the rise of valuable content are the main reasons why Google, the biggest leader of technology development, cannot handle crawling all of the sources at a sufficient rate.
 That is why search engine companies have implemented a “crawling budget” for all algorithms crawling the world wide web.
 Because of that, Google has patented many crawling techniques, such as Scheduler for search engine crawler and Method of and system for crawling a web resource.
 The basics are public, so all of us can delve into the mechanics of Googlebot.

 Basically, Googlebot takes two aspects under consideration while setting up a crawling budget for a given website – crawl rate limit and crawl demand.

 Crawl Rate Limit

 Based on current server performance, Googlebot adjusts the number of requests sent to the server and the number of crawled pages.
-This is the so-called “fetching rate”.
-In other words, if the website takes too long to respond for a given number of requests, then the crawling intensity is going to decrease.
+This is the so-called “fetching rate.”
+In other words, if the website takes too long to respond to a given number of requests, then the crawling intensity is going to decrease.
 This technique is really crucial for big websites, which are temporarily overloaded with user traffic.
 According to the main principle that Google “is designed to be a good citizen of the web”, the whole algorithm has to have a small impact on the user experience, meaning it should not slow the crawled servers/webpages and cause a degradation of the UX.

 The second basic factor influencing the crawling budget for a given webpage is demand.
 Users are looking for valuable content.
 So, if a given website responds to user requests, then it should be crawled quite often by the bot to maintain its freshness in the index.
 The popularity of a given domain among users determines the crawling budget.
-Addresses which are clicked in the result pages quite often have to be fresh – Google wants to prevent the staleness of URL addresses in their SERPs.
+Addresses that are clicked in the result pages quite often have to be fresh – Google wants to prevent the staleness of URL addresses in their SERPs.
 It sounds reasonable.

 So what does the crawling budget mean?